 Introduction to beginning classic yoga postures, breathing exercises, and relaxation.
 Develops muscle tone, strength and endurance as well as balance, agility, and flexibility.
 Increases concentration and ability to relax and focus.
 Three hours of lab.
+Course may be repeated for credit.

 HPE 104: Tennis 1 cr.
-This course is designed to teach the rules of play and the basic skills for the beginning tennis player, including the serve, forehand and backhand drives, and volley.
-Three hours of lab.

-HPE 105: Intermediate Tennis 1 cr.